rosevoul/ml-systems/README.md

 end-to-end ranking pipelines, their tradeoffs, and practical evaluation considerations.

 Each section includes:
-- A short conceptual overview
+- A conceptual overview
-- A minimal illustrative example
+- An illustrative example
 - Notes on limitations and system-level implications